 1. Find Out What Your Admissions Odds Are

 Most admissions offices can tell you what percentage of students their school admits from the waitlist, and The College Board provides school-by-school numbers.

 Ask the admissions office the deadline by which they let students know whether they'll be let in.
 This varies by school but typically takes place in May or June, after the deposit deadline for admitted students to enroll.
 You may need to accept an offer elsewhere before you've heard back from your top choice school.
 If that's the case, you'll need to decide whether you still want to go to the school that waitlisted you since there may be financial drawbacks such as a lost deposit or less financial aid.

 2. Re-evaluate the Schools That Did Accept You

 Don't miss out on enrolling in another school while you're waiting to hear from the school that waitlisted you.
-Make another round of college visits and compare the offers that you have received to see which of those schools might be the best fit so you can take steps to accept enrollment there.
+If you can, make another round of college visits and re-evaluate the financial aid offers that you received.

 3. Decide Whether You're Okay with Waiting

 As the name suggests, being placed on a waitlist means that there will be a delay before you find out whether or not you've ultimately been accepted to the school.
 If you'd prefer not to deal with that uncertainty, move on to the other schools on your list.
-You can accept admission at another school and withdraw if you get off the waitlist at your first choice, although you may forfeit your deposit or not receive as much in financial aid.
+You can accept admission at another school and withdraw if you get off the waitlist at your first choice, although you may forfeit your deposit or not receive as much in financial aid from your waitlisted school.